forestgrape/coronavirus/5_epidemiological/competition_advantages.md

 ### Biological Mechanism for faster Growth
 One way coronaviruses can evolve to infect faster, is to have the spikes primed faster.
-Spike priming is increased by cleavage sites better optimised to existing cleavage proteases or that the cleavage sites can be cleaved by more proteases.
+Spike priming is increased by cleavage sites better optimized to existing cleavage proteases or that the cleavage sites can be cleaved by more proteases.
 A faster spike priming induces a shorter virion phase and a faster cell cell fusion.
 The shortened virion phase yields faster infection cycles and possibly a faster increase in viral load.

-> The final viral load is not necessarily higher since a faster spike priming usually causes an infection to be more localised which is easier for the immune system to recognise and to eliminate.
+> The final viral load is not necessarily higher since a faster spike priming usually causes an infection to be more localized which is easier for the immune system to recognize and to eliminate.

 > A broader spike activation can increase the tropism of coronaviruses.
 An increased tropism can cause different disease patterns which can be more serious.